mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 smallest of the subspecies and were engineered by the Ancients to have heightened mental faculties at the expense of physical attributes.
-Kokasha are typically 1.45 metres high and weigh 50 kilograms.
-Females are slightly smaller, averaging 1.4 metres high and weighing 45 kilograms.
+Kokasha are typically 1.45 meters high and weigh 50 kilograms.
+Females are slightly smaller, averaging 1.4 meters high and weighing 45 kilograms.

 **Akumgeda:** Like most other subspecies, the Akumgeda